Skip to main content

 client.launch()

-Launches a new browser on a device.
-If no device address is provided, uses the first available device.
+Launches a new browser on a worker.
+If no worker address is provided, uses the first available worker.

 client.launch(address?: Address): Promise<Browser>